Novel scaling limits for critical inhomogeneous random graphs: Introduction

-\paragraph{High-weight vertices.} The fact that the vertex $i$ is in the largest connected component with non-vanishing probability as $n\rightarrow \infty$ (see Theorem \ref{thm-prop-(3,4)}) is remarkable and invites some further discussion.
-In our setting, a \emph{uniformly} chosen vertex in $[n]$ is an element of $\Cmax$ with negligible probability.
-The point is that vertex $i$ has weight $w_i$, which, for $i$ fixed, is close to $\big(c_{\sss F}/i\big)^{1/(\tau-1)}n^{1/(\tau-1)},$ while a uniformly chosen vertex has a bounded weight.
-Thus, Theorem \ref{thm-prop-(3,4)} can be interpreted as saying that the highest-weight vertices characterize the largest components.
-In the subcritical case (see e.g.\ the results by Janson in \cite{Jans08b} or Theorem \ref{thm-sub-crit}), the largest connected component is the one of the vertex with the highest weight, and the critical situation arises when the highest-weight vertices start connecting to each other.
+The fact that the vertex $i$ is in the largest connected component with nonvanishing probability as $n\rightarrow\infty$ (see Theorem~\ref{thm-prop-3,4}) is remarkable.
+In our setting, a \textit{uniformly} chosen vertex in $[n]$ is an element of $\Cmax$ with negligible probability.
+The point is that vertex $i$ has weight $w_i$, which, for $i$ fixed, is close to $(c_{ F}/i)^{1/(\tau-1)}n^{1/(\tau-1)}$, while a uniformly chosen vertex has a bounded weight.
+Thus, Theorem~\ref{thm-prop-3,4} can be interpreted as saying that the highest-weight vertices characterize the largest components.
+In the subcritical case (see, e.g., the results by Janson in~\cite{Jans08b} or Theorem~\ref{thm-sub-crit}), the largest connected component is the one of the vertex with the highest weight, and the critical situation arises when the highest-weight vertices start connecting to each other.